 Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organization’s strategic needs.
 They also involve extending these efforts down the management chain to include the organization’s talent pools.
 These processes are formed around the answers to three fundamental questions (which are the same regardless of the organization’s size or complexity):

-- What leadership does the organisation need to be successful going forward?
+- What does the organization need to be successful going forward?

-- What leadership does the organisation currently have?
+- What type of leadership does the organization currently have?

-- What needs to happen to close any gaps between current and future leadership?
+- Do any processes need to happen to close any gaps between current and future leadership?